alexjust-data/DataEngineer_dbt_Bootcamp/README.md

 ![](img/27.png)

 Three of these are directly connected to Airbnb.
-First, the `listing`.
-Then, the Airbnb `reviews`, which are linked to the `listings` through the `listing ID`.
-Additionally, there are the Airbnb `hosts`, who are also connected to the listings table via the `host ID`.
-We also have an additional table, which we will upload, called `full_moon_dates`.
+* First, the `listing`.
+* Then, the Airbnb `reviews`, which are linked to the `listings` through the `listing ID`.
+* Additionally, there are the Airbnb `hosts`, who are also connected to the listings table via the `host ID`.
+* We also have an additional table, which we will upload, called `full_moon_dates`.
 With the help of this table, you will have the opportunity to examine how full moon phases affect Airbnb reviews.

+Previously, we have created [these tables](#snowflake-data-import)

 ![](img/28.png)